mhe747/dawnboard/bfpga2/README.md

 	** Click OK to “You have completed the device file entry”.
 	** In the iMPACT Processes window, DC on Generate File.
 Should then say “Generate Succeeded”.
 	** Go back and click on Boundary Scan, Initialize the chaine.
-	** Choose the vitfile, a pop up window opens to ask you if you want to attach an SPI or BPI PROM to this device ** Click on yes, and choose the previously generated mcs file ** In new pop up window select SPI PROM (left) and at right the “M25P40” device.
+	** Choose the .bit file, a pop up window opens to ask you if you want to attach an SPI or BPI PROM to this device ** Click on yes, and choose the previously generated mcs file ** In new pop up window select SPI PROM (left) and at right the “M25P40” device.
 	** In Main Window, the fpga xc3s500e icon now is shown with new icon “FLASH” above it.
 	** Right click on it and Program.

-How to convert bit file to mcs file in order to flash the EEPROM on the FPGA Xilinx Spartan3S500E BeagleSDR board :
+Just Relax.
-Relax.
 PROM programming should now start.
 At its end, “Program Succeeded” should be displayed.
-You should no longer need to burn the .bit file again.
+From here, you should no longer need to burn the .bit file again.